radius-project/blog/scripts/blog-prompt.md

 Structure:
 - Direct introduction stating what's new in this release
-- Technical summary of key features with implementation details and code examples demonstrating usage within the key features
+- Technical summary of key features with implementation details and code examples demonstrating usage within the key features.
+Call out breaking changes within the features if applicable.
-- Breaking changes or migration notes if applicable
 - Conclude with this standard "Learn more and Get Involved" section:

 ## Learn more and Get Involved